transaction-fraud/ToggleAutotuning/README.md

 ## Usage
-- Download ToggleAutotuning.bat <a href="https://raw.githubusercontent.com/transaction-fraud/ToggleAutotuning/refs/heads/main/ToggleAutotuning.bat">here</a>
+- Download ToggleAutotuning.bat <a href="https://downgit.github.io/#/home?url=https://github.com/transaction-fraud/ToggleAutotuning/blob/main/ToggleAutotuning.bat">here</a>
-- Double click to run and give elevated permissions
+- Unzip and double click to run and give elevated permissions
-- Click the windows tray (up arrow (**^**) on the taskbar) and navigate to the system icon
+- Click the windows tray after opening (up arrow (**^**) on the taskbar) and navigate to the system icon

 ## Prerequisites